haannguyen/haannguyen.github.io/fun_figures.md

 layout: post-index
 title: Fun figures I made
 ---
+As my lab has suffered through many of my research update presentations, I enjoy making random figures in my spare time!
+Here are some of my favorites.

 __Cover submission for 2020 PNAS paper__
 this was a very fun first Blender project, Twitter user [@bradyajohnston](https://twitter.com/bradyajohnston)'s tutorial was magical
 (_spoilers: it did not make it_)